MSLNZ/msl-loadlib/docs/usage/ipc/dotnet.md

     If you have issues running the example make sure that you have the [prerequisites][] installed.

 ??? tip "Decompile a .NET assembly"
-    The [JetBrains dotPeek]{:target="_blank"} program can be used to decompile a .NET assembly into the equivalent source code.
+    The [JetBrains dotPeek]{:target="_blank"} program can be used to decompile a .NET assembly in to the equivalent source code.
 For example, *peeking* inside the example [dotnet_lib32.dll][dotnet-lib] library, that the [DotNet32][msl.examples.loadlib.dotnet32.DotNet32] class is a wrapper around, gives

     ![dotpeek_lib.png](../../assets/images/dotpeek_lib.png)